matthizou/github-show-avatars/README.md

 ### What is a userscript ?

 **Userscripts** are little scripts injected in web pages to improve them.
 See them as addons, or extensions, (usually) scoped to pages or sites.
-Adding features/information, changing UI, hidding undesired ads, are typical examples of what they usually do.
+Adding features/information, changing UI, hiding undesired ads, are typical examples of what they usually do.

 ### Prerequisite